thin and tattered with age

 provoked them for it had power to protect and to confer honor and to strengthen resolve and it had power to heal men and to bring them to safety long after all other resources were exhausted.

-supplying dry land with water by means of ditches etc
+supplying dry land with water by artificial means

 At noon he bathed in an

 irrigation ditch and he shaved and washed and slept lying on his jacket in the sun while his clothes dried.

 In the evening he took his supper with workers in their camp, five or six families seated together at a table made of cut poles bound with hemp

 The table was pitched under a canvas fly and the evening sun

 resolved within the space beneath a deep orange light where the seams and stitching passed in shadow over their faces and their clothes as they moved.

 When he walked up to the house there were cats coming from the stable and